Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Looking for more tips on how to curb spending this month?
 Check out these other blog posts:

-Join Suze on the Women & Money podcast (and the men smart enough to listen) as she answers your questions and shares invaluable money lessons every Thursday and Sunday.
+Join Suze on the Women & Money podcast (and everyone smart enough to listen) as she answers your questions and shares invaluable money lessons every Thursday and Sunday.
 Subscribe for free on your favorite podcast streaming app today, and don't forget to submit a rating and share the podcast with family and friends.

 Listen for free

 Suze Orman is the author of 10 consecutive New York Times bestsellers, a two-time Emmy award winner, and your go-to for honest answers on everything finance.
-She is the most recognized personal finance expert in America today and host of the Women & Money (and the Men Smart Enough to Listen) podcast.
+She is the most recognized personal finance expert in America today and host of the Women & Money (and Everyone Smart Enough to Listen) podcast.
 Suze is excited to be a contributor for Money Mentor.

 Suze and Alliant teamed up to help Alliant members make the most of their life by teaching them to make the most of their money.
 New Alliant members are also eligible for The Ultimate Opportunity Savings Account.